kotlin-hands-on/hands-on/Introduction to Kotlin Multiplatform/07_js_canvas.md

 ## Running the client-side App

 It is now time to run the Gradle `run` task to start the server-side Kotlin/JVM project, and the `jsRun` task to start the client-side Kotlin/JS application.
+We may run two processes in the console:

+* `./gradlew run` and `./gradlew jsRun` for macOS and Linux
+*  `gradlew.bat run` and `./gradlew.bat jsRun` for Windows

+or execute these tasks [from an IDE](https://www.jetbrains.com/help/idea/work-with-gradle-tasks.html).

-We should be able to see two images – the one that is rendered server-side with the Kotlin/JVM, and a second that is rendered directly in the browser with Kotlin/JS:
+We should be
+able to see two images – the one that is rendered server-side with the Kotlin/JVM, and a second that is rendered directly in the browser with Kotlin/JS: